 Litigation can consume much if not all of the lives of the parties involved.
 There are depositions, hearings, motions filed that change the course of the case and, of course, trial.
 All of this can be incredibly taxing.
 Some lawsuits can carry on for many years before a trial happens.
 That can also be incredibly nerve-wracking and emotionally taxing.
 Before you sue, you should consider whether you are up to this fight.
 There are less contentious ways to resolve disputes – such as alternative dispute resolution.

 Lastly, you should consider whether or not you’d accept a settlement instead of proceeding to trial.
 Settlements can provide you a way to still obtain compensation for your damages but not have to endure the litigation process.
 If you’d be willing to part with your day in court, a settlement can be an effective outcome.
 It is important that you hire an experienced trial attorney to negotiate the settlement on your behalf to ensure you do not leave compensation on the table.
 Furthermore, you need to make sure your settlement agreement is drafted in accordance with best practices to protect your rights.
 But when compared with a trial, the option to mediate and settle the case can be a beacon of hope that you should always consider before suing and even all the way until a judgment has been rendered.

-Sawan & Sawan is a litigation law firm with attorneys licensed to practice law in the State of Ohio and Florida.
-If you were served with a lawsuit in Ohio or Floridaand would like to speak further about the case, call Sawan & Sawan today at 419-900-0955 to schedule a free consultation.
-The lawyers at Sawan & Sawan serve the following cities in Lucas County, Ohio: Maumee, Ohio; Oregon, Ohio; Sylvania, Ohio; Toledo, Ohio; Waterville, Ohio.
+Sawan & Sawan is a law firm with trial attorneys licensed to practice law in the State of Ohio, Georgia, Michigan and Florida.
+If you are need of a trial attorney and would like to speak further about your specific legal matter, call Sawan & Sawan today at 419-900-0955 to schedule a free consultation.